robot-perception-group/AirPose/README.md

 Now, you may want to create a virtual environment.
 Please be sure your `pip` is updated.

 Install the necessary requirements with `pip install -r requirements.txt`.
 If you don't have a cuda compatible device, change the device to `cpu` in `copenet_real/src/copenet_real/config.py` and `copenet/src/copenet/config.py`.

+In those files (`copenet_real/src/copenet_real/config.py` and `copenet/src/copenet/config.py`) change `LOCAL_DATA_DIR` to `/global/path/AirPose/copenet/src/copenet/data"`.

 Check out [this](https://stackoverflow.com/questions/65637222/runtimeerror-subtraction-the-operator-with-a-bool-tensor-is-not-supported) link to fix the runtime error `RuntimeError: Subtraction, the `-` operator, with a bool tensor is not supported` due to the `Torchgeometry` package.

 Install the copenet and copenet_real packages in this repo
 ```